hadirkhan10/chisel3-wiki/Frequently-Asked-Questions.md

 `master` is the main development branch and it is updated frequently (often several times a day).
 Although we endeavour to keep the `master` branches in sync, they may drift out of sync for a day or two.
 We do not publish the `master` branches.
-If you wish to use them, you need to clone the GitHub repositories and use `sbt publish-local` to make them available on your local machine.
+If you wish to use them, you need to clone the GitHub repositories and use `sbt publishLocal` to make them available on your local machine.

 The `release` branches are updated less often (currently bi-weekly) and we try to guarantee they are in sync.
 We publish these to Sonatype/Maven on a bi-weekly basis.